nikbrunner/scarth-johnson/world/Scarth Johnson - Character Sheet.md

 - Corporate reputation deliberately damaged through false information
 - Has been freelancing for approximately one year

-## CULTURAL INFLUENCES

-- **Japanese Heritage Influences**:
-  - Values precision and efficiency in her work
-  - Practices meditation techniques to improve netrunning focus
-  - Maintains a small traditional butsudan (Buddhist altar) in memory of her father
-  - Appreciates minimalist aesthetics in her personal space
-  - Occasional use of Japanese proverbs when analyzing situations

-- **Canadian Heritage Influences**:
-  - Pragmatic approach to survival and conflict
-  - Appreciation for open spaces (rare in Night City)
-  - Underlying politeness that surprises clients
-  - Tendency to apologize quietly after necessary violence

 ## PERSONALITY

 - **Core Traits**: Introverted, analytical, observant, cautious, resourceful